Nate Lowe Player Props: Rangers vs. Nationals

 Nate Lowe At The Plate

-- In 39.1% of his games this season, Lowe has driven in at least one run.
-In nine of those games (10.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 38.6% of his games this year, Lowe has tallied at least one RBI.
+In nine of those games (10.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.